unicoderns/orm/docs/settings.md

 ### debug

 Depends on this value you would get as many information from the debug process as you want.
-This parameter would be `boolean: true | false`.
+This parameter would be `[true | false]`.
 This is an optional parameter

 ### engine

-The engines would be `MySQL | PostgreSQL`.
+The engines would be `[MySQL | PostgreSQL]`.
 This is optional parameter.

 ### driver

-The drivers would be `Native | DataAPI`.
+The drivers would be `[Native | DataAPI]`.
 This is optional parameter.

 ### settings

 By now, our `settings` parameter allows you to get a `consistentReturn`.
-This parameter is optional.
+This parameter is optional and works currently only for DataAPI.

 ```typescript
 export interface Settings {